persapiens/Course/HW/HW2-mm.md

 Perform the following tasks listed in the [installation guide](https://docs.mattermost.com/install/install-ubuntu-1804.html) for mattermost.

-* Installing Ubuntu Server 18.04 LTS
+* Installing Ubuntu Server 18.04 LTS (This should be mostly done, you already have image!
+But can still run update/upgrade).
 * Installing MySQL Database Server (5.7.x is recommended)
 * Installing Mattermost Server